baentsch/oqs-software/haproxy/README.md

 ### Parameters

 By default, the appliance connects to an OQS-enabled TLS server running at the DNS name `my.ha.proxy`.
-This name can be changed to a server address of choice by passing a parameter to the startup script `appliance-run.sh`.
+This name can be changed to a server address of choice by passing a parameter to the startup script `scripts/appliance-run.sh`.

 By default, the appliance is accessible at the localhost port 8082.
 This port can be changed by adapting the relevant number in the script itself.

-## Putting it all together
+## Putting it all together in a single-host demo environment

-Pulling all the steps above together, the script `alpine/network-run.sh` configures all components to establish the components in the architecture depicted above:
+Pulling all the steps above together, the script `alpine/network-run.sh` configures all components to establish and exercise all components in the architecture depicted above:

-- QSC-CA and server keys and certificates are generated
+- QSC-CA and -haproxy keys and certificates are generated
-- Set up a docker network into which the following two images are deployed:
+- A docker network is set up into which the following two images are deployed:
 - QSC-enabled HAproxy acting as a QSC-TLS enabled load balancer to a lighttpd instance running in the same image
 - QSC-enabled minimal HAproxy appliance acting as a local plain HTTP communications endpoint and communicating via QSC-secured TLS with the above HAproxy instance

-**Hint**: The `alpine/network-run.sh` script can be called with a parameter to cause a cleanup of a previous run, e.g., run it as such for this purpose: `alpine/network-run.sh --clean`.
-All other parameters introduced above and controlling the actual OQS algorithms can be used.
+**Hint**: The `alpine/network-run.sh` script can be called with a parameter to cause a cleanup of a previous run (`alpine/network-run.sh --clean`).
+All other parameters introduced above and controlling the actual OQS algorithms can also be used.
 Also, the local port can be set (`--port`) at which the appliance is listening for HTTP traffic to be forwarded.